dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 How can I convert my entire existing workflow at once?
 ----------------------------------------------------------
 Currently you cannot convert all existing branches/versions at once.
-You must add a ``/.dockstore.yml`` to each branch in order for the Github app automatically detect and sync changes with the corresponding version on Dockstore.
+You must add a ``/.dockstore.yml`` to each branch in order for the GitHub app automatically detect and sync changes with the corresponding version on Dockstore.

 If you have a ``/.dockstore.yml`` file in your master or develop branches on GitHub, any new branches you create from these as your template